ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: create_advanced_sequence(sequence_name, attribute_ids, set_as_active_sequence=True)

     Creates an empty advanced sequence.
-Call the :py:meth:`nidcpower.Session.create_advanced_sequence_step` function to add steps to the active advanced sequence.
+Call the :py:meth:`nidcpower.Session.create_advanced_sequence_step` method to add steps to the active advanced sequence.

-    **Support for this function**
+    **Support for this method**

-    You must set the source mode to Sequence to use this function.
+    You must set the source mode to Sequence to use this method.

-    Using the :py:meth:`nidcpower.Session.set_sequence` function with Advanced Sequence functions is unsupported.
+    Using the :py:meth:`nidcpower.Session.set_sequence` method with Advanced Sequence methods is unsupported.

-    Use this function in the Uncommitted or Committed programming states.
+    Use this method in the Uncommitted or Committed programming states.
     Refer to the `Programming
     States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic in
     the *NI DC Power Supplies and SMUs Help* for more information about